Gustav Mahler, Chris Cornell and Helmut Berger died on 18 May. That day is a bit the day of the dead.

 As a band, why make the same record over and over again?
 Why keep evolving as a composer?
 Richard Wagner could have seen in his third opera Rienzi a formula for success, a basis on which he could mould new operas.
 But his ambitions prevented that (fortunately).

 Keeping yourself from changing is perhaps only possible if you are Slayer, Motörhead or AC/DC.
 In that context, it might be nice to compare Slayer with Metallica for a moment.
 If you have to choose between Slayer's first album or Metallica's Kill 'Em All, you choose of course Show No Mercy.
 Slayer all the way.
 Where Metallica on Kill 'Em All still sounds like a beta-cross pollination of Motörhead and Diamond Head, Slayer is in Show No Mercy already everything that makes Slayer Slayer.
 Superhuman speeds on guitar and drums that together with Tom Arraya's screams merge into transcendental trash.
 Had Metallica made the same record 10 more times after Kill 'Em All it would have been nice for those who accuse the band of selling out for more than 30 years now but also nothing more than that.
 Point is, Metallica had to change after Kill 'Em All because they were not yet where they needed to be.
 And look what happens next.
-Where Haunting The Chapel sounds like not much more than a carbon copy of Show No Mercy, Metallica jumps into hyperspace on their second album Ride The Lightning.
+With Hell Awaits Slayer takes a next step, sure, but Metallica jumps into hyperspace with Ride The Lightning, the mother of sophomore albums.
 Trash at superhuman speeds with challenging chord progressions in an exhilarating kind of musical drama; Metal Mayhem in an Epic-as-Fuck kind of way.
 Trouble is though, as the rest of their discography demonstrates, you can only make such a leap once in your career.
 The moment Metallica got to Master of Puppets, which is perhaps a bit of an overrated album (correspondence about this can be sent to Wagner & Heavy Metal, address: unknown), they have been caught up by the ever-slaying Slayer, who, with their third album Reign In Blood reach the top of the Trashmetal-Everest.